-The TRG program funds projects that explore potential commercial applications or initiate the early commercial development of university-held life science inventions.
-The technology must have the potential to solve a real-world problem as a commercial product in the life science sector.
+The TRG program funds projects that explore potential commercial applications or initiate the early commercial development of university-held life sciences inventions.
+The technology must have the potential to solve a real-world problem as a commercial product in the life sciences sector.

 The goals of the TRG program are: